kotcrab/ghidra-allegrex/README.md

 - Support for PSP specific ELF relocation section
   - Image rebase after loading is also supported
 - Disassembly of VFPU instructions (see limitations bellow)
-- Script for importing PPSSPP `.sym` files (importing function labels)
+- Scripts for importing and exporting PPSSPP `.sym` files (function labels)

-To be done:
-- Exporting `.sym` files for PPSSPP

 In progress:
 - Integration with PPSSPP debugger (experimental early stage, not yet released)